Unleash/unleash/website/docs/sdks/proxy-javascript.md

 title: JavaScript Proxy SDK
 ---

-In this guide we explain how to use feature toggles in a Single Page App via [Unleash Proxy](/sdks/unleash-proxy) or directly to Unleash (since _v4.16_).
-You can also checkout the source code for the [JavaScript Proxy SDK](https://github.com/unleash/unleash-proxy-client-js).
+This guide shows you how to use feature toggles in a single-page app with the [Unleash Proxy](/sdks/unleash-proxy) and the [direct access API](../reference/frontend-api).
+You can also check out the source code for the [JavaScript Proxy SDK](https://github.com/unleash/unleash-proxy-client-js) on GitHub for more details around the SDK.

 ## Introduction {#introduction}

-For single-page apps we have a tiny proxy-client in JavaScript, without any external dependencies, except from browser APIs.
-This client will store toggles relevant for the current user in local-storage and synchronize with the Unleash in the background.
-This means we can bootstrap the toggles for a specific use the next time the user visits the web-page.
+The JavaScript proxy client is a tiny Unleash client written in JavaScript without any external dependencies (except from browser APIs).
+This client stores toggles relevant for the current user in `localStorage` and synchronizes with Unleash (the proxy _or_ the direct access API) in the background.
+Because toggles are stored in the user's browser, the client  can use them to bootstrap itself the next time the user visits the same web page.

 > We are looking in to also [supporting react-native](https://github.com/Unleash/unleash/issues/785) with this SDK.
 Reach out if you want to help us validate the implementation.

 ## How to use the JavaScript Proxy SDK

-### Step 1: Install
+## Step 1: Install

 ```shell npm2yarn
 npm install unleash-proxy-client
 ```

-### Step 2: Initialize the SDK
+## Step 2: Initialize the SDK

 ```js
 import { UnleashClient } from 'unleash-proxy-client';